 It’s not happening again, it’s been happening all the time.
 It’s happening because very few people in the U.S. Congress, or the people who buy them their offices, or you or I, ever give a thought or give a good goddamn about the people who clean our bathrooms and cook and serve our food and harvest the food we eat.
 Why should we?
 Immigrants can’t give us money.
 They can’t even vote.

 Last week the ACLU in Los Angeles announced a big settlement with the Border Patrol, which now calls itself ICE, and involves both the Department of Justice and the Department of Homeland Security.
 The Border Patrol agreed not to trick people into agreeing to be “repatriated,” by handing them a list of “rights” with the right “voluntary repatriation” already checked off.
-Well, we settled that lawsuit 30 years ago, in Laredo, thanks to Patrick Hughes, an attorney who saw that women and children would need legal representation, so he moved there and set up a law office with nothing, except a little help from the Catholic Church.
+Well, we settled that lawsuit 30 years ago, in Laredo, thanks to Patrick Hughes, an attorney who saw that women and children would need legal representation, so he moved there and set up a law office with nothing, except a little help from the Catholic Church – something that, for instance, Xarelto lawsuit lawyers should maybe do too, as the public pressure only grows bigger and only real specialists can help.
 I went to work for him as a paralegal and we documented a nightmare of abuses inflicted by the Corrections Corporation of America (CCA), the first private U.S. prison company to be paid for locking up immigrant women and children.
 CCA strip-searched mothers and babies at Laredo for asking to see a lawyer.
 They strip-searched them each time before and after they saw a lawyer, but they didn’t strip-search them unless they asked to see a lawyer.
 Well, all that stuff was “enjoined” 30 years ago by a federal judge, right?
 But it was never enforced.
 How can you enforce it, when you’re “privatizing” the immigration detention system in the United States to God knows who — to whoever says, “Sure, I’ll put those women and kids up in my house.”

 In the case of the abuse of Central American refugees in immigration prisons in the 1980s, attorneys and other advocates were not able to stop the abuse until 10 years later.
 Do you see justice taking that long for current Central American refugees in abusive detention centers?